system76/docs/content/live-disk.md

 CertUtil -hashfile Downloads\pop-os_21.04_amd64_nvidia_7.iso sha256
 ```

-**Note:** The .iso filenames will change overtime so please make sure you are using the correct .iso filename
+**Note:** The .iso filenames will change over time, so please make sure you are using the correct .iso filename.

-If the checksum does not match the one in the [download page](https://pop.system76.com), you may need to re-download your copy of Pop!_OS and ensure it completes downloading before re-verifying it.
+If the checksum does not match the one on the [download page](https://pop.system76.com), you may need to re-download your copy of Pop!_OS and ensure it completes downloading before re-verifying it.

 ### For Ubuntu/Pop!_OS

-On Ubuntu/Pop!_OS open the Terminal **(Ctrl+Alt+T)** and change your directory to where the .iso file is downloaded
+On Ubuntu/Pop!_OS open the Terminal <kbd><font-awesome-icon :icon="['fab', 'pop-os']"></font-awesome-icon></kbd> + <kbd>T</kbd> and change your directory to where the .iso file is downloaded

 ```
 cd Downloads
 ```
-*Assuming you downloaded your .iso file to your Downloads folder*
+*Assuming you downloaded your .iso file to your ~/Downloads folder*

-Run the following command in your Terminal
+Run the following command in your Terminal:

 *For Intel/AMD iso*
 ```